 An Afternoon in Bushwick, Brooklyn

-If there’s one thing I miss about living on the east coast, it’s being a short flight away from New York.
+If there’s one thing I miss about living on the East Coast, it’s being a short flight away from New York.
 Bushwick is to NY what Wynwood is to Miami.
 An outdoor art gallery, with ever-changing pieces by a diverse group of artists.
 The Bushwick Collective – started and curated by Brooklyn native Joeseph Ficalora-Continue reading “An Afternoon in Bushwick, Brooklyn”

 A Perfect Weekend in New Orleans